gradle/gradle/README.md

 License
 -------
-Like the rest of Gradle, _Gradle Script Kotlin_ is released under version 2.0 of the [Apache License](LICENSE.md).
+Like the rest of Gradle, the _Gradle Kotlin DSL_ is released under version 2.0 of the [Apache License](LICENSE.md).